suizokukan/wisteria/ROADMAP.md

 * avant chaque _______ : 1 ligne suffit
 * "str(long)": "abhg12234"*10000, > "str(long)": "abhg12234"*1000

+[DONE] task-296

+Improved help message for --cfgfile and --downloadconfigfile options.

+    * improved help message for --cfgfile and --downloadconfigfile options.

+    * tests: 7 tests ok out of 7

 [DONE] task-295

 Fixed a bug in report.py: A4 and A5 sections are now correctly defined